1. Policy Overview

 - The City of Ottawa is exempted from GST.
 GST paid to vendors will not be included in the amount charged to the Member’s Constituency Services Budget;

 - Any material and intellectual assets purchased through the use of the Constituency Services Budget are the property of the office, not the Member.
 Original receipts and a photograph of the purchase are required for inventory purposes;

 - All donations to charities funded by the Constituency Services budget shall be accomplished by means of a cheque or purchasing card payment and any charitable receipt shall be made out to the City of Ottawa.
 Charitable receipts shall be given to the Manager, Council Support Services or the Manager, Mayor Support Services.
 Neither Members nor their staff will be reimbursed for charitable donations provided in cash unless accompanied by the charitable receipt;

-- Direct mail and direct marketing expenses for a geographic area outside of a Member’s ward will not be permitted without prior approval from the City Clerk and Solicitor or the Deputy City Clerk, in consultation with the Integrity Commissioner.
+- Direct mail and direct marketing expenses for a geographic area outside of a Member’s ward will not be permitted without prior approval from the City Clerk or the Deputy City Clerk, in consultation with the Integrity Commissioner.
 Notwithstanding, it is recognized that advertising in mass media and broader circulation publications and some unaddressed postal walks will cross ward boundaries and these are exempt where outside the control of the Member seeking to direct mail/direct market to his/her ward residents;

 - Expenses must be charged to the year in which they occurred.
 Expenses cannot be carried forward to different years;